virtual-kubelet/virtual-kubelet/README.md

 ## Deploy as a Pod by Helm Chart

-Run these commands to deploy the virtual kubeletwhich connects your Kubernetes cluster to Azure Container Instances.
+Run these commands to deploy the virtual kubelet which connects your Kubernetes cluster to Azure Container Instances.
-If you want to run the connector from the Azure commandline check out this.
+If you want to run the connector from the Azure command-line check out this.

 ```bash
 RELEASE_NAME=virtual-kubelet